FoxMaccloud/FoxMaccloud/README.md

 ---

 If you wanna reach out to me, you can hit me up on [Twitter](https://twitter.com/FoxMacSwagger) or [Discord](https://discord.gg/VHUKpca).

-More info on my website
+More info on my website.